 What usually causes shoulder pain?

 Shoulder pain can be pretty common and has many different causes, but some are more common than others.
 It’s pretty common for the cause to be tendonitis, a fracture, bursitis, a tendon tear, or arthritis.
-Depending on the cause, the treatment could be something like a simple pain medication or an interventional treatment.
+Depending on the cause, the treatment could be something like simple pain medication or interventional treatment.
 We offer many different treatment options as well as customized treatment plans here at Modern Pain Management.

 Sometimes surgery is the best option for a patient with chronic pain, but often it isn’t.
 Here at our clinic, we want to treat your pain with minimally invasive and noninvasive solutions, so we provide these here.